Cuba–Guatemala relations

 The Republic of Cuba and the Republic of Guatemala maintain bilateral relations.
 Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of Ibero-American States and the United Nations.
-Cuba has an embassy in Guatemala City and Guatemala has an embassy in Havana.

 History

 In the 1960s, Cuba established close ties with the emerging Guatemalan social movement led by Luis Augusto Turcios Lima, and supported the establishment of the URNG, a militant organization which later evolved to become a legal political party following the end of the Guatemalan Civil War.
 Guatemala severed ties with Cuba from the 1960s until the end of the civil war in 1998.

 In 1999, Guatemalan President Alvaro Arzu visited Cuba.

 In 2009, Guatemalan President Alvaro Colom visited Havana and gave Fidel Castro the Order of Quetzal, one of the highest honors in Guatemala.
 Cuban president Raúl Castro accepted the award on behalf of his brother, Fidel.

 Medical aid

 Cuba provided over 40,000 eye surgeries and 27 million medical consultations to Guatemalans between 1998 and 2009.